Battle of Guttstadt-Deppen: Plans

 Lieutenant General Aleksey Gorchakov exercised authority over the 4th Column, a body made up of the 6th Division with 12 battalions, 20 squadrons, and three regiments of cossacks.
 Gorchakov was ordered to cross the Łyna (Alle) River south of Guttstadt and attack Ney's right flank.
 The 6th Division was 10,873 strong.
 The 6,347-man 5th Column was entrusted to Major General Matvei Platov.
-Supported by Major General Bogdan von Knorring's 6th Division brigade, this column would cross the Łyna at Bergfried (Barkweda) and try to envelop Ney's right flank.
+Supported by Major General Bogdan von Knorring's 6th Division brigade, this column would cross the Łyna at Bergfriede (Barkweda) and try to envelop Ney's right flank.
 Platov led three battalions, 10 squadrons, and nine regiments of cossacks.
-Grand Duke Constantine Pavlovich of Russia directed the 6th Column, consisting of the 1st Imperial Guard Division.
+Grand Duke Konstantin Pavlovich of Russia directed the 6th Column, consisting of the 1st Imperial Guard Division.
 Constantine's force, which constituted the army reserve, included 28 battalions, 28 squadrons, and three batteries, a total of 17,000 soldiers.

 Bennigsen instructed L'Estocq to move against the French I Corps, which deployed along the lower reaches of the Pasłęka.
 While guarding the road to Königsberg, the Prussian general would drive Bernadotte's men onto the west bank and pin them there.
 L'Estocq commanded about 20,000 men and 78 guns, of whom 15,000 were Prussians.
 The Russian contingent was led by Lieutenant General Nikolay Kamensky.
 Finally, Lieutenant General Pyotr Aleksandrovich Tolstoy with 15,800 soldiers kept Masséna's right wing under observation northeast of Warsaw.

 Because Ney's front was screened by forests, Bennigsen had a reasonable hope that he could fall on the Frenchman's troops before his opponent could take effective countermeasures.
 In the event, French scouts picked up enough information for Ney to order a concentration between Guttstadt and Deppen.
-He also sent a message to Soult asking him to hold Elditten on his left and another to Davout requesting him to defend Bergfried on his right.
+He also sent a message to Soult asking him to hold Elditten on his left and another to Davout requesting him to defend Bergfriede on his right.